industrial-edge/jenkins-cicd/docs/pipeline.md

 *Notes:*\
 *- IEM_URL environment variable has to be this format: https://iemip:9443* \
 *- App ID can be found in IEM under "My Projects -> Application Details -> Show Keys"* \
-*- The iconpath is the path of the icon inside the image.
+*- If you use the option B (docker) the iconpath is the path of the icon inside the image.
 You have to check it where is on the image using the Dockerfile file*

 <img src="graphics/create_env.gif" width="1000"/>